appleparan/blog/blog/_posts/2017-07-17-Psuedo-spectral-method.md

 \end{align}

 The Navier-Stoke sequations in **rotational form** can be obatained.
+The reason is explained in the paper, *Numerical Simulation of Incompressible Flows Within Simple Boundaries.
+I. Galerkin (Spectral) Representations*.

+{% quote Orszag1971a --file 2017-07-17-Psuedo-spectral-method %}
+The reason is that pseudospectral approximation to the rotation, rather than Reynolds stress, form of the nonlinear terms of the Navier~Stokes equations semiconserves (cf. {% cite Orszag1971 --file 2017-07-17-Psuedo-spectral-method %}, Numerical simulation of incompressible flows within simple boundaries: Accuracy, Section 3) energy so that aliasing errors, although present, can not directly cause unconditional nonlinear instability
+{% endquote %}

 \begin{align}
 \dfrac{\partial u_i}{\partial t} &= -\dfrac{\partial P}{\partial x_i} + H_i + \nu \nabla^2 u \newline